sguox002/leetcode/leetcode-all.md

 backtracking problem generally finds all sets required.
 It can also be used for counting. generally some prune is needed to avoid invalid search. backtracking is similar to dfs, but it generally include put in and take out.
+<<-1593	Split a String Into the Max Number of Unique Substrings    		46.7%	Medium
+backtracking using hashset.
+take from one char to the whole string and leave a subproblem.
+->>

+<<-1601	Maximum Number of Achievable Transfer Requests    		47.2%	Hard
+n buildings from 0 to n-1.
+Given a list of requests transfering from src to dest.
+All building is full, so net change shall be 0. return the max number of achievable requests. n<=20, requests<=16.
+backtracking: each request can be used or not used.
+2^R. valid requests: all building is net 0.
+->>

 <<-131.
 Palindrome Partitioning
 return all poosible palindrome partitioning. typical backtracking, from left to right.